 Staying in touch: post-coronavirus art curating

-Imagine an art space which functions like a biosafety lab at level 4, where visitors wear positive-pressure suits, carefully walking from art show cabinet to disinfected art show cabinet while passing through a chemical shower for decontamination.
+Imagine an art space that functions like a biosafety lab at level 4, where visitors wear positive-pressure suits, carefully walking from art show cabinet to disinfected art show cabinet while passing through a chemical shower for decontamination.
 Imagine an art space where you have to sign a term of responsibility for any personal injuries caused by a possible leak on your suit or any error in the airflow control system.
 This might be the future for the operation of art spaces in this new era of contagious, where art spaces are challenged with the creation of innovative strategies for ensuring public health to guarantee the continuing of their activities.
-After all there might be other solutions other than transferring an entire art show to a digital platform and lockdown.
+After all, there might be other solutions other than transferring an entire art show to a digital platform and lockdown.

 While the financial support to cultural institutions is immediately necessary for the recent COVID-19 crisis, nothing guarantees that the deactivation of this coronavirus is the end of similar viral emergencies.
 Maybe this is the beginning of the post-anthropocene era when human lives will be passed between periods of isolation and integration in the natural and social environments.
 How can art spaces be prepared to respond to this possible pendulum of cyclical outbreaks?

-The objective of this workgroup is the development of different scenarios for ensuring the access to art as an essential need for the cultural identity of a society and its individuals.
-The workgroup aims to propose a variety of provisions that can guarantee the required level of biosafety and security engineering further than physical distancing and the adequate methods of decontamination in art spaces.
-The research is based on historical data of previous pandemics and information on technology and protocols of biocontainment used in high security labs, space and underwater research as well as in science fiction storytelling.
+The objective of this workgroup is the development of different scenarios for ensuring access to art as an essential need for the cultural identity of a society and its individuals.
+The workgroup aims to propose a variety of provisions that can guarantee the required level of biosafety and security engineering further than physical distancing and adequate methods of decontamination in art spaces.
+The research is based on historical data of previous pandemics and information on technology and protocols of biocontainment used in high-security labs, space and underwater research as well as in science fiction storytelling.